srivastavaarchit/RESQ-Disaster-Management-System/README.md

 Tailwind CSS for fast, responsive front-end design.

-Special thanks to hackathon organizers and supporting teams for inspiration and mentorship!

 ---

 🏁 Final Words

-Our journey with RESQ was about building something that can literally save lives.
+RESQ was built with a clear goal: creating a technology-driven solution that can help save lives during disasters.
-From brainstorming real-world use cases to building a live MVP within hackathon deadlines, we faced and conquered numerous challenges.
-We learned a lot about real-time systems, predictive routing, and team collaboration under pressure.

-#ByteRunners for the win!
+This project strengthened my understanding of real-time systems, AI-assisted decision-making, and scalable front-end design under time constraints.

 ---